Simon Webbe: 2008–2016: Blue reunion, Eurovision Song Contest and Television

 From 31 May to 28 August 2010, Webbe played the role of Curtis Shank in Sister Act the musical at the London Palladium.
 During his run, Webbe starred alongside Sheila Hancock and Whoopi Goldberg.

 Webbe was a guest on Big Brother 11 in August 2010, singing a new track to the housemates.

 Blue represented the United Kingdom in the Eurovision Song Contest 2011 in Germany.
 The group finished 11th in the competition.

 On 23 November 2011, it was announced that Webbe would be taking part in the Strictly Come Dancing Christmas Special.
 Webbe was the first celebrity to compete (dancing the Cha Cha Cha to "Merry Christmas Everybody") – supported in the audience by fellow Blue bandmates Duncan James and Antony Costa.
 His celebrity partner was Katya Virshilas.
 The judges placed Webbe in joint third – with a score of 36 out of 40.
 The Strictly Come Dancing Christmas Special was broadcast on BBC One on 25 December 2011.

 On 21 August 2014, Webbe was confirmed on ITV's Good Morning Britain as a contestant on the upcoming twelfth series of Strictly Come Dancing.
 He was partnered with professional dancer Kristina Rihanoff for the series and the pair were declared runners-up on 20 December.

 In August 2015, he appeared in George Stiles and Anthony Drewe's family musical The 3 Little Pigs at the Palace Theatre, London.
 He played the Big Bad Wolf.

+In 2016, he joined the cast of the BBC Scotland soap opera River City as Andy Cousins.